metrodroid/metrodroid/CONTRIBUTING.md

   - This includes information like balance, travel history (when and where you used the card)
   - Each of the dumps should have 1 change -- eg: before tapping on at the start station, after tapping on at the start station, after tapping off at the destination station.

 If you have notes and annotated card dumps which reliably explain the data format, but don't understand how to turn that into code, I'm happy to help write the code to make the last part happen.
-For an example on this, please see [the Nextfare](https://github.com/micolous/metrodroid/wiki/Cubic-Nextfare-MFC) and [Opal](https://github.com/micolous/metrodroid/wiki/Opal) documentation in the wiki.
+For an example of this, please see [the Nextfare](https://github.com/micolous/metrodroid/wiki/Cubic-Nextfare-MFC) and [Opal](https://github.com/micolous/metrodroid/wiki/Opal) documentation in the wiki.

 @micolous is working on Australian public transit cards first, as these are easiest for him to travel for.